 Why we are engaging with Falkirk Council (Falkirk)

-We are engaging with Falkirk about its services for people who are homeless and its site for Gypsy/Travellers.
+We are engaging with Falkirk about its services for people who are homeless, service quality, stock quality and tenant and resident safety.

 What Falkirk must do

 - provide us with the information we require in relation to its homelessness service;

 - make us aware of any emerging issues preventing it from fulfilling its statutory duty to provide temporary accommodation when it should and comply with the Unsuitable Accommodation Order;

 - review its performance for tenant satisfaction, complaints handling, repairs right first time and rent arrears and consider what improvement action it needs to take;